mrexodia/VisualMutatorGUI/README.md

 # VisualMutatorGUI

 Simple GUI to visualize a results file from [VisualMutator](https://github.com/pavzaj/visualmutator/releases).
 The GUI will only show mutations that have the status `Live`.
+This tool was created because the graphical interface for VisualMutator built into Visual Studio is very unstable and it lock all your files to prevent you from editing.
+After you have saved the results you can use this tool without VisualMutator open.

 ## Usage